You Do NOT Need To Be In Charge To Lead

 Develop A Thick Skin

 Constructive criticism is what makes everyone better at their job.
-After all, how would you know if someone didn’t tell you!
-Even if the criticism isn’t so constructive, try to glean what the actual issue is and make the necessary corrections.
+After all, how would you know if someone did not tell you!
+Even if the criticism is not so constructive, try to glean what the actual issue is and make the necessary corrections.
 Leave emotion at home.

 Sharing tips and new techniques with other trainers is a great way to spread better service to clients.
 Also remember to give credit where credit is due.
 Look for opportunities to help your co-workers succeed.